 Wessels of Kabeljouws River cannot be identified

 Ferreira.
-Born in 1777, Thomas Ignatius Ferreira, son of Thomas Ignatius Ferreira of Papenkuilsfontein which was granted to him in 1776.
+Born in 1777, Thomas Ignatius Ferreira was the son of Thomas Ignatius Ferreira of Papenkuilsfontein which was granted to him in 1796.

 Ferreira.
 Born in 1781, Salomon Ferreira, son of Thomas Ignatius Ferreira of Papenkuilsfontein.
 He married Cornelia Aletta Potgieter in 1798.

 Uys.
-Jacobus Johannes Uys, born on 26th June 1770, a future Voortrekker leader, was farming in the Gamtoos area in 1822.
+Jacobus Johannes Uys, born on 26th June 1770 and a future Voortrekker leader, was farming in the Gamtoos area in 1822.
 He left with his party of trekkers in April 1837 and died near Pietermaritzburg in July 1838.

 Potgieter.
 Born Theunis Potgieter in February 1782, members of the Potgieter family owned three farms on the Kromme River.